-Locate the wooden craft stick and make a mark on the craft stick 1/2" from one end.
-Put some glue on the end of the stick and spread a even layer of glue 1/2" up on the inside of the body tube (see Figure H).
+Locate the wooden craft stick and make a mark on the craft stick 1" from one end.
+Put some glue on the end of the stick and spread an even layer of glue 1" up inside of the body tube (see Figure G).